prahladyeri/VisualAlchemist/README.md

 ## For developers

 As this software uses nodejs and webpack you'll have to install these tools.
-See the "package.json" and the "webpack.config.js"?
+Do you see the "package.json" and the "webpack.config.js"?
 If you're familiar with these, you'll have no problem to bundle the distribution after you changed code.
 If not, hmm... it's definitely worth the time to get started with these frameworks.